The Bachelor of Social Work prepares students for employment in a complex, diverse and changing environment.

 In third year, Honours students participate in research seminars to provide them with a higher level of research skills and analysis.
 Students work closely with a faculty member, who acts as their supervisor in fourth year on a research project involving original data and deepening student’s capacity to undertake rigorous, theory-engaged, social justice-linked research.
 Students produce a research report that demonstrates their capacity to participate in a social research project and reflect critically on it.

-Bachelor of Social Work Program Director: A/Prof Amanda Howard
+Bachelor of Social Work Program Director: Professor Amanda Howard

 School website: Sydney School of Education and Social Work